-As a company, we maintain significant amounts of business confidential information, which is a valuable competitive asset of the Company and/or personally identifiable information of our members, customers, providers or employees.
-As one of the World's Most Ethical Companies[®], we expect every employee to protect the privacy and security of the information we maintain about our members, customers, business partners and employees.
+As a company, we maintain significant amounts of Business Confidential information (BCI), which is a valuable competitive asset of the Company and/or Personally Identifiable Information (PII) of our members, customers, providers or employees.
+As one of the World's Most Ethical Companies®, we expect every employee to protect the privacy and security of the information we maintain about our members, customers, business partners and workers.

 Each of us has a duty to do all that we can to avoid the improper use or disclosure of confidential information in the Company's possession.
-These duties also include the responsibility to only share the minimum amount of information necessary to fulfill a legitimate business need.
+These duties also include the responsibility to only share the minimum necessary amount of information to fulfill a legitimate business need.
 To the extent that you have questions about whether confidential or privileged information may be shared outside of our Company, contact the Legal Division or the Privacy Office.